amejiarosario/amejiarosario.github.io/source/_posts/angular-todo-mean-stack-node-mongodb-typescript-tutorial.md

 curl -XPUT server:3000/api/todos/5edc2a6d0c41d60054ad715f -H "Content-Type: application/json" -d '{"title": "Finish PUT API", "isDone": true, "note": "New Field"}'
 ```

-As you can see in the last update, we can modify existing fields and also add new values like the `note` field.
+As you can see in the last update, we can modify existing fields and add new values like the `note` field.

-#### Erasing data with DELETE method
+#### Erasing data with the DELETE method

 For our todo route, we also defined the DELETE method.
-Similar to update, we need to pass and `id`.
+Similar to the update, we need to pass and `id`.

 ```js server/routes/todos.js
 /* DELETE /api/todos */